yangkevin2/doc-story-generation/README.md

 # DOC: Improving Long Story Coherence With Detailed Outline Control

-This repo contains code for DOC: Improving Long Story Coherence With Detailed Outline Control (https://arxiv.org/abs/2212.10077) by Kevin Yang, Dan Klein, Nanyun Peng, and Yuandong Tian.
+This repo contains code for DOC: Improving Long Story Coherence With Detailed Outline Control (https://arxiv.org/abs/2212.10077, ACL 2023) by Kevin Yang, Dan Klein, Nanyun Peng, and Yuandong Tian.
 In this codebase we provide instructions for automatically generating longer stories (avg 3500+ words in our paper experiments).
 DOC's stories are judged by human annotators as substantially more coherent, relevant, and interesting compared to those written by our previous system, Re3 (https://github.com/yangkevin2/emnlp22-re3-story-generation).

 ## Installation / Data

 (1) Install Python 3.8.15 and PyTorch 1.13.1 (slightly older/newer versions are probably also fine for both).
 (2) Install the remaining requirements via `pip install -r requirements.txt`.
 You may need to also run `pip install -U sentence-transformers` if you get crashes related to `huggingface_hub.snapshot_download` later.
+If you get some issue with numpy versions, try version 1.22.4.
 (3) Install this repo with `pip install -e .`.

 Also run `export OPENAI_API_KEY=$YOUR_API_KEY` in your terminal so that the code can call the GPT3 API with your key.